bkuschak/cmsis_dap_tcp_esp32/README.md

 The software has some limitations:

 - SWO is currently unsupported.
-- Maximum clock rate is ~5 MHz and duty cycle can vary from ~33% to ~66%.
+- Maximum clock rate is ~6 MHz and duty cycle can vary from ~33% to ~66%.
+- JTAG is significantly slower than SWD due to the way OpenOCD works.

 # Building and Flashing the Firmware